Rudra-docs/rudra-docs/SETUP-GUIDE.md

 - Settings → Customer accounts: choose account type (theme includes full branded account pages for the Legacy option)
-- Theme settings → adjust colors, fonts, corners and spacing to make the look your own (try a warm background like #FAF9F6 with a deep green accent, or a near-black background for a dark store)
+- Theme settings → adjust colors, fonts, corners and spacing to make the look your own (try a near-black background with a gold accent for a dark store, or a sand background with a clay accent for a softer look)